Microstate

-A microstate or ministate is a sovereign state having a very small population or very small land area, usually both.
+A microstate or ministate is a sovereign state having a very small population or land area, usually both.
 However, the meanings of "state" and "very small" are not well-defined in international law.
 Some recent attempts to define microstates have focused on identifying qualitative features that are linked to their size and population, such as partial delegation of their sovereignty to larger states, such as for international defense.

-Commonly accepted examples of microstates include Andorra, Liechtenstein, Monaco, Nauru, Palau, San Marino and Tuvalu.
+Commonly accepted examples of microstates include five historic European microstates: Andorra, Liechtenstein, Monaco, San Marino, and Vatican City.
+Malta, Iceland, and Luxembourg are sometimes included in that list but are generally considered too populous to be genuine microstates.
+Other examples are small, isolated island states in the Pacific Ocean that gained independence from the European or Australasian powers: Nauru, Palau, and Tuvalu.
 The smallest political entity recognized as a sovereign state is Vatican City, with fewer than 1,000 residents and an area of only 49 ha.
 Some microstates – such as Monaco and Vatican City – are city-states consisting of a single municipality.

 Definitions

 Quantitative

 Most scholars identify microstates by using a quantitative threshold and applying it to either one variable (such as the size of its territory or population) or a composite of different variables.
-While it is agreed that microstates are the smallest of all states, there is no consensus on what variable (or variables) or what cut-off point should be used to determine which political units should be labelled as "microstates" (as opposed to small "normal" states).
+While it is agreed that microstates are the smallest of all states, there is no consensus on what variable (or variables) or cut-off point should be used to determine which political units should be labelled as "microstates" (as opposed to small "normal" states).
 According to some scholars the quantitative approach to defining microstates suffers from such problems as "inconsistency, arbitrariness, vagueness and inability to meaningfully isolate qualitatively distinct political units".